Here's Where to Find Help

 - Check the city of San José's Homelessness Response webpage, especially their two-page Homeless Services Resource Guide.

 - Santa Clara County has compiled a one-page guide to Housing Resources and a separate list of agencies that provide housing aid for low-income residents.
-(Check the county Office of Immigrant Relations website for updates.)

 For routine housing and roommate searches: The Office of College Life maintains a list of websites and tips for students who are looking for apartments or homes to rent.